cec-wang/Disaster-Response-Pipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ### Note:
 1. generate and fetch the pickle file for the model in the same enviroment.
-Fetch a pickle file generated from a different environment might yield error.
+Fetch a pickle file generated from a different environment might yield error. classifier.pkl included in the package can be used directly at Udacity workspace.
+But you need to generate new classifier.pkl if using Jupyter Notebook or any other environment.

 2. The package has been successfully run at workspace.